 If you’re still at the stage of needing to know how to choose a domain name, then you might find this article useful – How to Choose a Name for Your Blog That You Love

 My current favorite is NameMesh but that’s where it stops.
 I don’t buy my domains from this site.
 I only use it to help me find them.

-Don’t just buy your domain name from the first site you use to find one, unelss of course they give you the best deal.
+Don’t just buy your domain name from any supplier, unelss of course they give you the best deal.

 Let’s assume you’ve found a domain that’s short, snappy and perfect for your website.
 Chances are that the website you’ve used to help you find the name will also pitch you for the sale but does NOT mean you have to buy it there.

 If the domain is available you can buy it from any Internet domain name registrar, don’t be taken in by clever marketing.